SiddharthShukla48/OOPs-Project-/README.md

     - Binary Search
 - Binary Tree Implementation

-## Featured Project: XGBoost Implementation
+## Project: XGBoost Implementation From Scratch
 This repository also includes a complete implementation of the XGBoost algorithm from scratch.
 For detailed information about the XGBoost project, please refer to:

 [XGBoost Project Implementation](Project/readme.md)